Anvit131/Da6401_assignment1/README.md

 python DL_1.ipynb

 ## Evaluate the Model
-After training, the model evaluates on the test dataset by:
+-After training, the model evaluates on the test dataset by:

    -Computing test accuracy
    -Generating a confusion matrix
    -Logging results in wandb